I took the day off and devoted it to self-care.

 Now I have 8 tomato plants that are almost 4 feet tall and are just beginning to produce.

 There are also watermelons and cantaloupe that have sprouted from the weeds.
-I cleared the weeds from around the vines and got some of the last years landscaping fabric under the vines.
+I cleared the weeds from around the vines and got some of last year’s landscaping fabric under the vines.
 It almost looks like I planned this year’s garden.
 I’m happy all my composting and soil preparation last fall has paid off.

-This evenings self-care involves having pizza delivered and playing Rummikub®.
+This evening’s self-care involves having pizza delivered and playing Rummikub®.

 What a treat.
-I love challenging my mind with board games, card games, dice games.
+I love challenging my mind with board games, card games, and dice games.
 We also play Scrabble and have the regular edition, plus Super Scrabble.
 Super Scrabble is perfect for a late summer afternoon on the back deck.
 The deck is shaded by 4 PM, and there is usually a breeze that takes the edge off the late afternoon summer heat.

-When it starts getting dark, I have an oil lamp that was my Grandmothers that we use to see the tiles.
+When it starts getting dark, I have an oil lamp that was my Grandmothers that we used to see the tiles.
 Sometimes, when we play Rummikub® on the deck after dark, I need a little extra light to tell the difference between the black and the blue tiles.
 Then I pull out my small lamp that is shaped like a lighthouse.
 Sometimes, the lamp brings me luck and I win a few games.

 I am becoming the poster boy for self-care.